-- Courses within the School of Arts and Sciences prescribed for special area licensure: BIO 101 (4) or BIO 111 (4); 219 (4); EDU 223. - · Professional Education courses:

-Prior to the Professional Semester (spring of senior year):

-Field Experience courses: EDU 400 (1).

-Other professional courses: EDU 334.

-- During the Professional Semester: EDU 450 (2), 470 (10). - Complete all Professional Education Program requirements.

-To be completed during the sophomore year: Program projection.

-To be completed during the senior year: Videotaped lesson from Student Teaching.

-See School of Education section of catalog for remaining requirements.
+- Courses within the School of Arts and Sciences prescribed for special area licensure: BIO 101 (4) or BIO 111 (4); 219 (4); EDU 223. - Professional Education courses: - Prior to the Professional Semester (spring of senior year): - Field Experience courses: EDU 400 (1). - Other professional courses: EDU 334. - During the Professional Semester: EDU 450 (2), 470 (10). - Complete all Professional Education Program requirements. - To be completed during the sophomore year: Program projection. - To be completed during the senior year: Videotaped lesson from Student Teaching. - See School of Education section of catalog for remaining requirements. - Total for Teacher Licensure requirements: 27 semester hours.